How to live a simpler life? Slower? More Zen-like? In a place with good food and wine and lots of sunshine? We came up with an answer:

 We moved to a French village, my prince and I.

-It has an ancient church, a ruin of a castle, a small grocery store, a post office, a bar/coffee shop and a couple of wineries.
+It has an ancient church, a ruin of a castle, a small grocery store, a post office, a bar/coffee shop and five wineries.
 All that’s necessary for a simple, relaxing life.

 What were we thinking?